 “Stayed for 4 nights.
 The room was spotless, and the bed was super comfy.
 Especially loved the shampoo and conditioner in the bathroom since I forgot mine at home!
 I did notice the fruit in the bowl at the front desk looked off and the breakfast was kind of lame.
 But overall a great stay.”

-Overall, Stephanie describes a positive experience and offered a generous Net Promotor Score.
+Overall, Stephanie describes a positive experience and offered a generous Net Promoter Score.
 But her comment raises two red flags that demand attention: rotten fruit and a “lame” breakfast.

 How NPS can be misleading